Gemini 2.5 Introduces Multi-Speaker Text-to-Speech (TTS), Available for Free

 SpeakerX:

-(English colon) to specify which character should read that line.
-For example:Speaker1: It's a beautiful day, sunny and breezy.
+(English colon) to specify which character will read that line.
+For example:Speaker1: Today is a beautiful day, the sun is shining and the breeze is gentle.

-Speaker2: Yes, it is.
-How about we go for a walk in the park?
+Speaker2: Yes, how about we go for a walk in the park?

 - Gemini will assign different voices to lines marked with different speakers.
-It currently supports up to two speakers (e.g., you can define "Speaker1" and "Speaker2").
+Currently, up to two speakers are supported (for example, you can define "Speaker1" and "Speaker2").

 2. Configure Speaker Roles (Voice settings)